Rancho2002/Coding-Problems-Solution/README.md

 # Sum & Average With Pointers

 In this Problem, two integers are taken from user and user get sum and Average at a time as an output.

+# Problem 3
+# Find Maximum of Four Numbers

+// Write a function int max_of_four(int a, int b, int c, int d) which reads four arguments(integers) and returns the greatest of them. (source: HacckerRank)